 - A minimum GPA of 3.5 on a 4.0-point scale for all graduate-level academic work - A master's degree in counseling from a program that is approved by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 Applicants with degrees from non-accredited programs must demonstrate their equivalency to approved programs or make up any deficiencies that may be present in their training. - GRE scores (taken within the last five years). - A résumé and autobiographical statement of three-to-five pages in length - One writing sample.
 The writing sample consists of responses to questions about your academic and professional background and goals.
-The writing sample is designed to determine your writing ability and your suitability to the profession and to the doctoral program. - A personal interview with program faculty to determine the personal and professional suitability and leadership potential of the applicant.
+The writing sample is designed to determine your writing ability and your suitability to the profession and to the doctoral program.
+The list of questions as well as other information about the program can be found on the program website. - A personal interview with program faculty to determine the personal and professional suitability and leadership potential of the applicant.
 Applicants will be notified if they are selected for an interview. - Three letters of recommendation, at least one of which must address the applicant's academic potential (i.e. from a university faculty member).